marinasundstrom/todo-app/docs/design.md

 # Design

-This document aims at describing the structure of this project, and the technical concepts in this solution.
+This document aims at describing the structure of this solution.
+It outlines the technical concepts that are being used.

 ## Layers